 We’re thrilled to be able to continue sharing the mountains with our guests.

-May 2021 – Mountain Trip is committed to developing and implementing practices to mitigate the spread and risk of infection from the novel coronavirus to our guides, guests and staff.
+December 2021 – Mountain Trip is committed to developing and implementing practices to mitigate the spread and risk of infection from the novel coronavirus to our guides, guests and staff.
 A big part of our effort involves providing our guests with up-to-date information, so you can decide if you are comfortable joining us on a trip.
-We’re going to need your help before, during and after trips, if we are going to be able to offer programs in the Telluride region and beyond.
+We’re going to need your help before, during and after trips, if we are going to be able to offer our programs.

 We ask that you please keep in mind that our guides are professionals who lead teams up high-altitude peaks around the globe, as well as working relatively short trips around our Telluride, CO home base.
 Their ability to continue to work at high altitudes could be severely impaired if they should contract COVID-19, so we will only operate out of an abundance of caution.
 At the end of the day, our COVID responses are all risk management decisions.

-Telluride is located in San Miguel County, Colorado, so we must follow county health orders, which have generally been more restrictive than those recommended by state and federal authorities.
+Telluride is located in San Miguel County, Colorado, so for all local trips we must follow county health orders, which have generally been more restrictive than those recommended by state and federal authorities.
 Please read the San Miguel County Health Orders before you plan your trip to Telluride.
 Our Alaska programs are conducted within Denali National Park and Preserve, so we need to follow health orders for both local municipalities and those implemented by the National Park Service.
-Our COVID-19 Response Plan has been based on phases of opening for guiding.
-It has changed over the past year, and undoubtedly will continue to change in the coming weeks and months as we continuing to monitor local, state, and federal health guidance as it evolves.
+Our COVID-19 Response Plan has changed over the past year and a half, and undoubtedly will continue to change in the coming months as we continuing to monitor local, state, and federal health guidance as it evolves.
 We strongly encourage that you read the following before consenting to join us on a trip.

 During spring, summer and fall of 2021, all of our trip registrations and waivers need to be completed online so there should be little need for you to come to our office.
 Local health guidelines currently allow us to fully staff our office to best answer any questions you may have regarding Mountain Trip and our services, so give us a ring!
 If you do stop by the office, please know that as of September 1, 2021, San Miguel County has mandated face coverings for anyone in an indoor setting, vaccinated or unvaccinated.